RyanL72/Computer_Networks_Project_Suite/README.md

 # Computer Networks Project Suite

-Welcome to the **Computer Networks Project Suite**—a collection of projects designed to reinforce computer networking concepts through hands-on implementation.
+Welcome to the **Computer Networks Project Suite**—a collection of projects designed to reinforce computer networking concepts through hands-on implementation ( CSDS_325 Computer Networks Fall 2024 ).
 Each project focuses on a specific topic and builds practical skills in networking, programming, and system design.

-# CSDS_325 Computer Networks Fall 2024

 ## Overview